-Specific hues can provoke different emotions, associations, and responses that affect how your brand is perceived.
+We know that specific hues can provoke different emotions, associations, and responses that affect how your brand is perceived.
 Put simply, color choices can make or break a design.
-In fact, research has shown that color can increase brand recognition (by up to 80%), memory, engagement with a design piece, text comprehension, among many others.
+In fact, research has shown that color can increase brand recognition by up to 80%, memory, engagement with a design piece and text comprehension, so when choosing a color combination for your design (especially your logo!), you want to make sure that you are saying something with the colors you choose.

 Fortunately, we are far from the times when our color choices were limited to a small batch of natural pigments.
 Our options are no longer whatever colors minerals, animals, and plants had to offer.
-Synthetic pigments and the screen have made our lives increasingly easier, while making deciding infinitely more complex.
 With such an overwhelming amount of color options, selecting a palette for a design project has become excruciating, to say the least.
 The Colourlovers community has indexed nearly 8 million user-named colors, while there are over 16 million possible hexadecimal color combinations.

 01. Capture inspiration on-the-go.

-Callie Hegstrom, the talented designer behind Make Media, suggests: “I snap photos of gorgeous color schemes (like flowers, or sunsets), and later sample those colors directly in Photoshop or Illustrator.
+When looking for inspiration for a color combination, Callie Hegstrom, the talented designer behind Make Media, suggests taking photos of beautiful colors: “I snap photos of gorgeous color schemes (like flowers, or sunsets), and later sample those colors directly in Photoshop or Illustrator.
 It’s also a great way to match text or graphics with any photo you’re working with to make sure your work is cohesive.”

-So, if you have a photograph with a colour scheme that you love, sample colours directly from it to make a quick, easy and effective palette.
+So, if you have a photograph with a color scheme that you love, sample colors directly from it to make a quick, easy and effective palette.
 Tools like Photocopa make this technique even easier.
 Simply upload your image, explore the different hues that make it up, and build a stunning color palette in no time at all.

 Callie Hegstrom (@MakeMediaCo) gets her inspiration from real-life color palettes.